shrikantkashi2510-gif/llm-eval-reliability-platform/README.md

 ---

+## Business Impact When Deployed Correctly

+When integrated into production workflows, this platform:

+- Detects quality regressions before customers do
+- Prevents silent cost and latency drift
+- Makes AI systems safer to rely on for real decisions
+- Builds organizational confidence in AI outputs

+This is what allows teams to scale AI usage responsibly.

 ### 6. Why This Matters
 LLM reliability is not about preventing crashes.
 It is about **preventing incorrect outputs that look correct**.

 This project demonstrates how to design systems that catch those failures before users do.

+## How This Is Used in Practice

+This platform is typically deployed as part of a broader AI systems engagement, alongside:

+- AI operations agents
+- Internal copilots
+- Revenue or support automation

+Its role is to ensure those systems remain reliable as they evolve.

+Reliability compounds.
+Neglect compounds faster.